David versus Goliath

 For I determined not to know anything among you, save Jesus Christ, and him crucified” 1 Corinthians 2:1-2)

-He did not want subjection to Israel, or the God of Israel; he wanted to rule, and make these God fearing Israelites his servants.
+He did not want to yield to Israel, or the God of Israel;…….he wanted to rule, and make these God fearing Israelites his servants.

 He had taunted Israel for forty days, and not one Israelite had come to take his challenge.